eraofchaos/eraofchaos.github.io/heroes/Fiur.md

 ---
 title: "Fiur"
 permalink: /heroes/Fiur/
-excerpt: "Although he's still young and untested for an Elemental, Fiur has unmatched prowess.
+excerpt: "Era of Chaos Fiur.
+Fiur.
+Although he's still young and untested for an Elemental, Fiur has unmatched prowess.
 It's believed that he will eventually become one of the most powerful heroes in Elemental"
 heroID: 60704
 last_modified_at: 2021-02-19
 locale: en